neelotpalchaulia/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab09-Migrate-Data-to-Azure/LabExercise-2.md

 ### Task 3: Install the Data Migration Assistant (DMA) on Windows

 In this task, you will learn how to install and configure Data Migration Assistant (DMA) on Windows.

-#### Pre-requisites for this task

-Completed Exercise 1 & Exercise 2 - Task 1 & Task 2

 #### Steps: